Dreaming381/Latios-Framework-Documentation/Core/README.md

 ## Known Issues

 -   `IManagedComponent` and `ICollectionComponent` are not true components.
-    Under the hood, I use generic components to modify the Entity archetypes.
-    Expect them to not work with a lot of query and archetype sugar.
-I do try to make them blend in where I can though.
--   Automatic dependency management for `latiosWorld.SyncPoint` and collection components do not function correctly when used inside `OnStartRunning()` or `OnStopRunning()`.
-This is due to a bug in `SystemBase` which assumes no exceptions occur inside these methods.
+They instead rely on a source-generated `ExistComponent` to signify presence with a specific entity.
 -   Compile errors are generated when using .Net Framework.
 Use .Net Standard.
 -   IL2CPP requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
--   Fluent Queries do not work in Burst, though you can use them in an `ISystem` which Burst-compiles the `OnUpdate()` method.
 -   Blackboard Entities do not retain blob asset reference counts.

 ## Near-Term Roadmap